Skip to main content

 Quick Response, Improved Surveillance, and Excessive Heat: Factors in the Rise of Avian Flu Cases

 The headlines are head turning: almost 70 suspected cases of H5N1 (also known as avian flu or bird flu) in workers at a Colorado poultry farm.
-If confirmed, the number of worker cases would skyrocket from the nine confirmed cases (four at dairy farms, five at poultry farms) from earlier this year.
+If confirmed, the number of worker cases would skyrocket from the thirteen confirmed cases (four at dairy farms, nine at poultry farms) from earlier this year.
 Yet, the story behind the numbers is nuanced and important.

 A field team from the Centers for Disease Control is on the ground in Colorado, working closely with state and local authorities and farm owners.
 “It’s encouraging to see CDC, state public health officials, and the ag community working together to get a better understanding of what’s happening with H5N1,” noted Amy K. Liebman, MPA, Chief Programs Officer of Workers, Environment, and Climate for Migrant Clinicians Network.
 “As we are seeing in Colorado, our public health system is taking it seriously.
 This suspected case count is an important indicator that our systems are functioning.”